fernando-aristizabal/gVal/README.md

     - command line tools
 - Have a clear, code versioning and tagging system.

-# Checkpoint 2: Scaling to Catalogs of Candidates and Benchmarks
+# Checkpoint 2: Scaling to Catalogs of Maps
-- Candidate map and benchmark maps should have a series of metadata values (discrete, categorical, continous) associated with them (source model, assumptions, parameter values, sensors, etc).
+- Candidate and benchmark maps need to be cataloged with associated metadata values
-    - Agreement maps and metrics should be able to inherit these metadata
-- Consider meta-data problem: STAC, raster metadata, database, table?
+    - space, time, parameters, etc
+- When comparing catalogs, need to address the alignment problem
     - Have functions to test for candidate and benchmark map alignment across the following dimensions:
         - space (extents and resolutions)
         - time (extents and resolutions)
         - modeling parameters (ie flow rates)
         - target variable (ie extents, depths, speeds, LULC, etc)
+- Agreement maps and metrics should be able to inherit these metadata
+- Consider meta-data problem: STAC, raster metadata, database, table?
 - Computing statistical significance, confidence intervals, etc of a sampling of metrics.

 # Checkpoint 3: Extending Functionality